Top

 Note that, while there are benefits to a living trust, it is still important that you have a will.
 For one, you cannot use a trust to name a guardian for your minor children; only a will can do that.
 Additionally, a will can account for property that you have not transferred to your trust.
 A will can act as a backup to dictate how assets that are not in the trust should be distributed.

-What Is Probate?
+What is Probate?

 Probate is the legal process that occurs after a person dies and their property must be distributed.
 If the decedent dies with a valid will, the property left behind will be distributed according to the will.
 If a person dies without a will, then Missouri's probate law dictates how the assets will be distributed.
-Probate isn't always required when someone dies, depending on what assets are in the estate.
+Probate is not always required when someone dies, depending on what assets are in the estate.

 Types of Probate Processes in Missouri